Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-The constitution of Bosnia and Herzegovina (BiH) guarantees freedom of the press, but politicians exert considerable pressure on journalists, and media outlets tend to be aligned with political parties.
-Since the signing of the 1995 Dayton Accords, which ended the country’s civil war, BiH has been split into two semi-independent constituent entities: the Federation of BiH, populated mostly by Bosnian Muslims (Bosniaks) and Croats, and the Republika Srpska, whose population consists mostly of Serbs.
+The constitution of Bosnia and Herzegovina (BiH) guarantees freedom of the press, but politicians exert considerable pressure on journalists, and media outlets tend to be influenced by political parties and business leaders.
+Since the 1995 signing of the Dayton Accords, which ended the country’s civil war, BiH has been split into two semi-independent constituent entities: the Federation of BiH, populated mostly by Bosnian Muslims (Bosniaks) and Croats, and Republika Srpska, whose population consists mostly of Serbs.
 Each entity has its own public broadcaster, private media, and political parties.
-Intimidation of the press is especially common in the Republika Srpska.
+Intimidation of the press is especially common in Republika Srpska.

 Libel was decriminalized in 2003, but journalists can face civil penalties for libel complaints, and the burden of proof in such cases is placed on defendants.
 Municipal courts are often biased, and suits can drag on for years.
 In October 2013, a court in Banja Luka awarded €2,500 ($3,270) in damages to Republika Srpska president Milorad Dodik in a libel lawsuit against journalist Ljiljana Kovačević over her reporting on embezzlement and abuse of power charges against Dodik, which had already been made public by Bosnian state police.